New Orleans Saints vs. Seattle Seahawks NFL Week 7 Odds, Plays and Insights for October 25, 2021

 Over/under insights

-- New Orleans has combined with its opponents to score more than 43 points just twice this season.
+- New Orleans and its opponents have scored at least 43 points only twice this season.

 - Seattle's games have gone over 43 points in all six opportunities this season.

-- Monday's over/under is 5.7 points lower than the two team's combined 48.7 points per game average.
+- The two teams combine to average 48.7 points per game, 5.7 more than the over/under in this contest.

-- This game's over/under is the same as the 43 points per game average these two teams have combined to surrender this year.
+- This game's over/under is the same as the 43 points per game average these two teams have combined to give up this year.

-- Saints games this season feature an average total of 44.6 points, a number 1.6 points higher than Monday's over/under.
+- The Saints and their opponents have scored an average of 44.6 points per game in 2020, 1.6 more than Monday's total.

-- The 50.7 PPG average total in Seahawks games this season is 7.7 points more than this game's over/under.
+- In 2020, games involving the Seahawks have averaged a total of 50.7 points, 7.7 more than the set total in this contest.

 Saints stats and trends